An Adaptive Stochastic Sequential Quadratic Programming with Differentiable Exact Augmented Lagrangians: An Adaptive Stochastic SQP

-In this section, we develop an adaptive StoSQP algorithm.
-To that end, we embed the stochastic line search method from \cite{Paquette2020Stochastic} within our SQP framework.
-Comparing with the non-adaptive StoSQP in Section \ref{sec:3}, the stepsize in this section is stochastic, so that different analytical tools are required to study convergence.
+We now develop an adaptive StoSQP scheme.
+We embed a stochastic~line~search procedure into our SQP framework.
+Unlike the scheme in Section \ref{sec:3},~the stepsize in this section is stochastic.

-The stochastic line search replaces the uncomputable quantities in \eqref{equ:Armijo}, $\mL_{\mu, \nu}$ and $\nabla\mL_{\mu, \nu}$, by their stochastic estimates, $\barL_{\mu, \nu}$ and $\bnabla\mL_{\mu, \nu}$.
-This creates three main challenges.
+The stochastic line search procedure replaces inaccessible quantities in \eqref{equ:Armijo}, $\mL_{\mu, \nu}$ and $\nabla\mL_{\mu, \nu}$, by their stochastic estimates, $\barL_{\mu, \nu}$ and $\bnabla\mL_{\mu, \nu}$.
+This results~in three main challenges.
 First, the stochastic merit function $\barL_{\mu, \nu}$ is a random function.
-Showing it decreases in each iteration is not meaningful, as $\barL_{\mu, \nu}$ depends on the particular realizations of $\xi$, which varies with $k$.
-Second, a bad estimate of either $\mL_{\mu, \nu}$ or $\nabla\mL_{\mu, \nu}$ may cause $\alpha_k$ to become arbitrarily small.
-As a result, one cannot expect a result in Lemma \ref{lem:2} to hold in this setting.
-Finally, even if the Armijo condition \eqref{equ:Armijo} is satisfied for stochastic functions, the objective in expectation may be arbitrarily large and the value of $\mL_{\mu, \nu}$ may actually increase. \cite{Paquette2020Stochastic} solved these technical challenges for unconstrained problems by combining approaches of \cite{Blanchet2019Convergence} and \cite{Cartis2017Global}.
-Generally, one requires a sufficiently accurate model in the line search step to ensure the usefulness of the selected random stepsize, which means that the adaptivity is achieved by drawing more samples in each iteration.
-While this might not seem ideal, it is standard in analysis of other adaptive algorithms \citep{Friedlander2012Hybrid, Byrd2012Sample, Krejic2013Line, De2017Automated, Bollapragada2018Adaptive}. \cite{Paquette2020Stochastic} modified the line search by introducing an additional parameter $\epsilon_k$, which imposes a requirement on the amount of decrease of the stochastic merit function.
-Similar to the radius in the stochastic trust-region methods, if the decrease of $\barL_{\mu, \nu}$ is greater than $\epsilon_k$, one can expect that the selected stepsize will also decrease $\mL_{\mu, \nu}$; while if the decrease of $\barL_{\mu, \nu}$ is less than $\epsilon_k$, one will draw more samples to have a more accurate model in the next iteration.
+Its decrease in each iteration may not accumulate, as $\barL_{\mu, \nu}$ depends~on the particular realization of $\xi$ that varies with $k$.
+Second, a bad estimate of $\mL_{\mu, \nu}$ or $\nabla\mL_{\mu, \nu}$ may cause $\alpha_k$ to become arbitrarily small.
+As a result, $\alpha_k$ does~not have a uniform lower bound, which, however, is critical for global analysis in deterministic setting.
+Finally, even if the Armijo condition \eqref{equ:Armijo} is satisfied for a stochastic function, the objective in expectation may be arbitrarily large and the value of $\mL_{\mu, \nu}$ may actually increase. \cite{Paquette2020Stochastic} resolved these technical challenges for unconstrained problems by combining approaches of \cite{Blanchet2019Convergence} and~\cite{Cartis2017Global}.~In~principle, one requires a sufficiently accurate model in the line search step to ensure the validity of the selected random~stepsize.~In~other~words,~the~line~search~adaptivity is achieved by drawing more~samples in each iteration.
+While this might~not~seem ideal, it is standard in the design of other adaptive algorithms \citep{Friedlander2012Hybrid, Byrd2012Sample, Krejic2013Line, De2017Automated, Bollapragada2018Adaptive}.